Do you know a lot facts about Inuit culture? To be honest it wasn’t something I’d given much thought to until my recent Canadian Arctic Adventure.

 8.Eating Narwhal Helps Prevent Scurvey

-The Unicorn of the Sea’s skin and blubber contains vitamin C which has helped the Inuit stave off scurvey in earlier times when fruits and vegetables weren’t brought in.
+The Unicorn of the Sea’s animal skins and blubber contains vitamin C which has helped the indigenous groups stave off scurvey in earlier times when fruits and vegetables weren’t brought in.

 9. Many Inuit People Believe in Both Animism and Christianity

-Several of the Inuit I spoke said that many people believed in both Animism, the belief that all living and non-living things have a spirit, and Christianity which was introduced into the Canadian Arctic towards the end of the 1950s.
+Several of the Inuit I spoke said that many people believed in both Animism, the belief that all living and non-living things have a spirit, and Christianity, which was introduced into the Arctic Canada towards the end of the 1950s.

 In the past, all Inuit communities had a prominent Shaman (Angakok).
-He was the only person who had enough power to control the spirits…Shamans used charms and dances as a means to communicate with the spirit world.
-Source: http://firstpeoplesofcanada.com/fp_groups/fp_inuit5.html.
+He was the only person who had enough power to control the spirits, shamans used charms and dances as a means to communicate with the spirit world.
+Source: https://firstpeoplesofcanada.com/fp_groups/fp_inuit5.html.